Creative Writing Workshops

 This poem came about because I was trying out different poetry forms.
 I like poems with clear structures that constrain you but at the same time free you as you don’t have to worry about how many stanzas you are going to use, or what rhyme pattern you are going to go to battle with.
 This poem is obviously about my cat and how content he looked settle on my lap before a winter’s fire.

-Words are watching you
+words are watching you

-They gather your thoughts
+they gather your thoughts

-They tell your secrets
+they tell your secrets

-They spread lies
+they spread lies

 and state truths

-They can break a heart
+they can break a heart

-They ruin friendships
+they ruin friendships

 or destroy an evening

-Beware words
+beware words

-They can imprison you
+they can imprison you

 or set you free